clattr/grab_bag/chatgpt-regex.md

 `zmv 'PB_Kontoauszug_KtoNr_(*)_(*)-(*)-(*)_(*).pdf' 'PB_KAZ_${1}_${4}.${3}.${2}.pdf'`
 (see answer [5])

-At the end ChatGPT analyses and praises my solution, the only flawless performance ;), funny.
+At the end ChatGPT provides a correct analyses of my solution.

 ### The complete conversation